 Emily Plowcha focuses her practice on eDiscovery and data management.
 She combines legal prowess with technological knowledge to advise clients on discovery strategies in litigation and government investigations.
 Emily focuses on developing and managing efficient processes for the collection, preservation, review, and production of large volumes of electronically stored information.

-Emily previously worked in the firm’s Life Insurance & Annuities group.
-Before joining the firm, she worked at the New Jersey Office of Administrative Law where she provided essential legal research and memorandum to multiple judges on questions that arose in contested cases involving a wide variety of subject-matter areas.
+Emily previously worked in Cozen O’Connor’s Life Insurance & Annuities group, where she represented major insurance and annuity companies in the transfer of structured settlement payment rights throughout the United States.
+Prior to joining the firm, she served as a law clerk for the New Jersey Office of Administrative Law where she provided essential legal research and memorandum to multiple judges on administrative issues that arose for state agencies.

 Emily is a member of the Sedona Conference and the Philadelphia Chapter of Women in eDiscovery.
 She has been published in Bloomberg Law and The Legal Intelligencer.
 Emily graduated magna cum laude from the University of Pittsburgh and earned her law degree from Temple University Beasley School of Law.